Saturday, 18 July 2009

 For someone who is really not too fond of cats, i actually bought the book, and finished it within day.
 It wasn't a thick book.
 "Wow, it must be really captivating," Adrian remarked.
 He knew that when I read, I actually read.
 I do not browse or scan through, and for me to finish within a day, it had to be quite good given the fact that I attended to house chores in between.
 It normally takes me two days to a week plus to finish one, depending on the books and the contents.

 One of the parts that I liked most in Dewey was when he discovered there was more on the world outside the library where he grew up in.
 When library patrons left the building, he was tempted to follow them out.
-One day, he attempted to do that three times and Vicki, being the protective mother, came out from her office and walked right up to the front door and reprimanded him in the sternest mother voice that I could imagine.
+One day, he attempted that three times and Vicki, being the protective mother, came out from her office and walked right up to the front door and reprimanded him in the sternest mother voice that I could imagine.

 "You get back in here young man," and as soon as the words left her mouth, she saw a young man who had just left the building turned back and hurried into the library, took one of the magazines on the rack and buried his head into it.
 Dewey strolled in, and Vicki saw a smile on his face.
 I think it would have been more of a schmuck.
 I could imagine what an embarassing yet hilarious scene that was :) hehe.